 And when you had an RV with Air Conditioner as well as DC power, along came dual-mode light systems (110-VAC and 12-VDC), as well as connections for small appliances.
 Recreational vehicles came to include showers, electrical water heaters, bigger water pumps, microwave ovens, and wall receptacles.

 NOCO Black HM318BKS Group 24-31 Snap-Top Box for Automotive, Marine, and RV BatteriesNOCO Black HM318BKS Group 24-31 Snap-Top Box for Automotive, Marine, and Recreational Vehicle Batteries

 My motorhome batteries sit on a rack that is open to the weather on the behind.
 They were getting dirty so I discovered this excellent battery box on the web and put my batteries in one each.
 Now, the batteries are kept clean of roadway dirt by the box and ideally, they will live longer for me.

-Appliances for Motorhomes Produced a Demand for Generators
+Appliances for Motorhomes Produced a Demand for alternators

-Manufacturers’ crucial electrical addition to RVs and campers was additional electrical receptacles, in the cooking area, bathroom, bedroom, and so on.
+Manufacturers’ crucial electrical addition to mobile homes and campers was additional electrical receptacles, in the cooking area, bathroom, bedroom, and so on.
 People started bringing those favorite appliances from the house: coffee makers, hairdryers, toasters, portable TV’s and radios, and on and on, and on.

 Recreational Vehicle makers had to react by adding electrical breaker panels (versus those old merges) to deal with prospective overloads, and heavier circuitry for the current pulled by everything.